 –Tommi Tuhkala / Spell Of Torment

-Are you ready to record your drums in great detail?
-Contact me privately by clicking here and let’s continue the discussion.
+To experience your drums in great detail arrive for a full analog tape recording session with me at Astia-studio by clicking here and let’s continue the discussion.
 Thank you very much and all the very best!

 Astia-studio is a full analog recording studio located in eastern Finland with over 25 years of experience.
 Bands and artists from all over the world including USA and the furthest corner of Russia, Vladivostok have arrived to us for tape recording sessions.